Funding opportunity

 UK-based researchers

-As a UK-based applicant, to apply as a principal investigator through NERC, you must be:
+As a UK-based applicant, to apply as a project lead through NERC, you must be based at an eligible organisation.
+Check if your organisation is eligible.

-You must be employed at an eligible institution based in the State of São Paulo.
-These are higher education and research organisations, public or non-profit.
+São Paulo-based applicants must be affiliated with FAPESP eligible institutions, meaning higher education and research organisations, public or non-profit.

 What we're looking for

-Collaborative research proposals may be submitted in any disciplinary or interdisciplinary subject where the majority falls within the remit of both agencies, NERC and FAPESP.
+Collaborative research applications may be submitted in any disciplinary or interdisciplinary subject where the majority falls within the remit of both agencies, NERC and FAPESP.

 We will fund 80% of the full economic cost for: